dddrrreee/cs340lx-25aut/labs/4-lidar-I/README.md

 Note:
   - You will have to find the start of each packet.
-This has some mild ugliness since the packet sentinal could also appear in the packet data.
+This has some mild ugliness since the packet sentinel could also appear in the packet data.
 So (ideally) you probably want to find an alignment that gives you multiple packets in a row.
 Likely it's more natural to read a large a chunk as possible.